BenWiederhake/tinyvm/instruction-set-architecture.md

     * 0000: illegal instruction
     * 0001-1111: reserved (see note)
 - 0001:
-    * 0000: Special argument-less instructions (Return, CPUID, Debug-dump, Time)
+    * 0000: Special argument-less instructions (Yield, CPUID, Debug-dump, Time)
         * other instructions starting with 00010000 are reserved (see note)
     * 0001-1111: reserved (see note)
 - 0010: